 Mindfulness is the practice of being fully present where you are and on what you’re doing to reduce overwhelming feelings.
 Everyone has the ability to engage in mindfulness, which can offer benefits such as reducing stress, enhancing performance, increasing our attention and insight on those around us, and more.

 Mira offers an affordable health coverage option for uninsured and underinsured Americans.
-For as little as $25, per month, members have access to low cost in-person urgent care, virtual urgent care, virtual primary care, and telebehavioral health.
+Starting at $25 on average per month, members have access to low cost in-person urgent care, virtual urgent care, virtual primary care, and telebehavioral health.
 Get yourself, your whole family, and even your employees covered!
 Try Mira today.

 What is Mindfulness